FernandoNgola/FernandoNgola/README.md

 - 👋 Hi, I’m @FernandoNgola
 - 👀 I’m interested in C, C++, Python, Javascritp, React, Django, ...
-- 🌱 I’m currently learning C++
+Rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jambafernandofr@gmail.com

 <!---
 FernandoNgola/FernandoNgola is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.